-A portable induction burner is an extremely useful kitchen item.
-Many people get them as a way to try induction before they invest in an expensive range, then they realize how much they love having an extra burner--one that can be used anywhere there’s an outlet.
+A portable induction burner is a useful kitchen item.
+Many people get them as a way to try induction before they invest in an expensive induction cooktop or range, then they realize how much they love how fast, clean, and safe induction cooking is.

-When it comes to portable induction burners, it’s not always easy to know what you get for your money.
-There are hundreds of models on the market, and you can spend anywhere from $50 to $5000.
+Unfortunately, when it comes to portable induction burners, it’s not easy to know what you're getting.
+There are hundreds of models on the market, and you can spend anywhere from $50 to $500 (or more).
 And the specifications given are often so general that it’s hard to know exactly what you’re paying for.

 For example, every model we review has 1800 watts of power, can be plugged into a normal wall outlet, and has roughly the same size burner.

-After hundreds of hours of testing and research, The Rational Kitchen has got portbale induction burners dialed in.
-Whether you’re looking for the best model under $100 or one that can melt chocolate and hold a sous vide pot at a (fairly) constant temperature, you’ll find what you need to know so you can make an informed purchase.
+After hundreds of hours of testing and research, The Rational Kitchen has got portable induction burners dialed in.
+Whether you’re looking for the best model under $100 or one that can melt chocolate without scorching and hold a constant temperature for an unlimited time, you’ll find what you need to know so you can make a smart purchase.

 The Winners at a Glance

-These are the best in categories: best under $100, best under $50, and best overall.
+These are the best in categories: best under $50, best under $100, best under $400, and best overall.
 I also included an honorable mention because the Vollrath Mirage Pro is a fantastic unit, but is not covered under warranty for home use--so I can't recommend it, even though it's great.

 Best Under $50: